Subarians: History

-The Subarians tribal union established a powerful central power in northern northern Mesopotamia in the 3rd millennium BC and from there spread to eastern Asia Minor, northern Syria, and Armenia.
+The Subarian tribal union established a powerful central power in northern northern Mesopotamia in the 3rd millennium BC and from there spread to eastern Asia Minor, northern Syria, and Armenia.
 According to some historians, the Subarians are the oldest historical people of these lands.
 According to historian Sydney Smith, the Subarians were a people who descended from the mountains in the northern and northeastern parts of Assyria.

 They waged long wars against the Akkadian Empire to maintain their independence.

 Regarding the power of Subartu, the Assyrian scholar Emil Forrer states that Subartu was King Hammurabi's great rival during his reign (1955-1913 BC).
 From King Shamshi-Adad I (1808–1776 BC), the political destiny of Naxasia was controlled by Subartu as the kingdom of that world.
 During the reign of Agum I (1731-1710 BC) a great attack by Subartu took place on the land of Hatti.
 Although this great attack took possession of all the cities up to the interior of the Hatti state, Khantilis I (1740-1700 BC) was able to repel it.
 Then this wave swept towards Egypt, which fell victim to it and about 1700 BC.
 It remained under the rule of the Hyksos kings from 1700 to 1580.
 The starting point of these latter is Subartu".

 The cause of the fall of the kingdom of Subartu was the continuous attacks of the Akkadian kings of Babylon, to whom the Subartu finally yielded due to internal disunity, weakened and submitted to their domination.
 The Akkadian kings, oppressing the population of Subartu, subjugated them.
 The archaeologist Sydney Smith made his observations about these events that there is no evidence that the Subarians formed a united kingdom in ancient times, in spite of the great spread and occasional successes that they had in the wars against the Sumerians.
 It is much more likely that as a mountain people, they lacked unity and central organization with each other, depriving themselves of any lasting significance.